Chronic myeloid leukaemia (CML)

 If other treatments have not worked, some people may be given interferon alpha in the chronic phase of CML.
 Doctors may also use it for women who need treatment and are pregnant or want to become pregnant.

 We have more information about treatment for CML.

 Some cancer treatments can affect fertility or harm a developing baby.
 Because of this you may be advised to use contraception to prevent a pregnancy.
 If you want to have children or think you may in the future, talk to your doctor about this as soon as possible.
 They can talk to you about the possible options for planning your treatment.

 Follow-up and monitoring CML

-As time goes on you will not need to go as often.
+As time goes on, you will not need to see your doctors as often.
 Eventually, you may only need a check-up every 3 to 6 months.

 A healthy lifestyle does not have to be difficult or expensive.
 It is about making small changes to the way you live.
 This will improve your health and sense of well-being.
 It will also lower your risk of getting other illnesses and some other cancers.